 Snowy Owls in Boundary Bay, Delta, British Columbia

-This winter we are incredibly lucky to have a large number of Snowy Owls visiting right now in Delta.
+This winter we are incredibly lucky to have a large number of Snowy Owls visiting right now in nearby Delta.
 Snowy Owls are normally found in the Arctic where their main meal is a small Arctic rodent, the lemming.
-Due to a decline in the lemming population (which happens approximately every 4 years) the owls have migrated to locations like Boundary Bay in Delta looking for food.
+Due to a decline in the lemming population (which happens approximately every 4 years) the owls have migrated to locations like Boundary Bay in Delta looking for other food sources.

 That being said, seeing Snowy Owls and their habitat is a rare treat that anyone interested should get out and enjoy.
 Bring binoculars, a telephoto lens and/or a spotting scope so you can get a good look at them from a distance.
 For more information on the Snowies and where to find them, please check the updates at the end of this post.